Qampi/HTML-CSS/README.md

 Two different elements to convey this distinction for ITALICS.
 We use the "<i>" element to apply visual italics and the "<em>" element to add emphasis. two different elements for Bold: "<strong>" element, which is used to show importance, seriousness, or urgency. the "<b>" element is more generic and neutral,  It does not carry any specific meaning; it simply allows us to make something bold visually and does not imply any alternative voice or mood.
 **HTML LISTS:**
  In HTML, there are three types of lists: unordered lists, ordered lists, and definition lists.
  Each item in the list is enclosed in an <li> element, which represents a list item.
  To define the entire list and specify its type, we wrap all the items in a <ul> element, which stands for an unordered list.
-The term "ol" stands for ordered list. <dt> stands for definition term, <dd> tag stand for definition description is used for doe definition list.
+ The term "ol" stands for ordered list.
+ <dt> stands for definition term, <dd> tag stand for definition description is used for doe definition list.
  You can have multiple descriptions for each term by using multiple  tags.
  The entire list is wrapped in a  <dd>tag, representing the definition list.
  Interestingly, the <dd> tags and <dt> tags are placed side by side without any additional wrapper around them.
  This is simply how a definition list is structured.
  **HTML QUOTES:**
 <cite> & <blockquote> elements serve a semantic purpose to inform other computers.
 We can use the "<q>" element in HTML, which stands for quote.
 By using this element, the browser will automatically provide the appropriate quote marks for us.
 Some HTML elements, like <strong>, <b>, <I>, and <em>, are called "inline" because they are meant to wrap around phrases of text that are inline with other content.
 They serve a similar purpose as the "<q>" element.
 Some Elements in HTML known as block-level elements, like block quotes, paragraphs, and unordered lists.
 These elements essentially create separate blocks on the page.
-You can think of them as standalone entities that can be followed by another block.
+You can think of them as stand alone entities that can be followed by another block.
 Datetime attribute allows us to specify the date or time in a format that computers can understand.
 We write it like this: <time datetime="2025-05-08">May 8, 2025</time>.
-**HTML DATE & TIME INPUT:**
+**HTML DATE & TIME INPUT**
 To insert HTML time tag (<time>) and a closing tag (</time>).
 For example, we can use it like this: <time>May 8th</time> or <time>May 8th 2025</time>, depending on how we prefer to write dates.
 The main purpose of the <time> element is to convey the exact date or time to computers.
 **HTML CODE, PRE & BR:**